 Just as it is much less stressful not to wait until the last minute to do a homework assignment, it promotes peace to get scheduled activities out of the way and prepare ahead of time rather than waiting until the last minute.
 For example, not waiting until the day before practice to shop for football shoes will prevent you from panicking if you can’t find the size you need at the store.

 Create a Family Command Center.

-A bulletin board is a good place for the family calendar, weekly household chore charts, schedules and other things that need to be referenced frequently.
+A bulletin board is a good place for the family calendar, weekly household chore charts, schedules, and other things that must be referenced frequently.
 Use hanging wall pockets or small bins to assign mailboxes to each child.
 These can house all those important papers that they bring home that you may need for future reference.

 Designate a Separate Place for Completed School and Artwork.

 As the year progresses, there is a simple way to organize the monsoon of school paperwork that comes home with your child each day.
-Just toss everything into a conveniently located open bin and plan to go through it at regular time intervals.
-When it’s time to go through the bin, toss all past schoolwork except any keepsake items.
-Create a labeled keepsake bin for each child and transfer things like special projects and artwork to the keepsake bins.
+Just toss everything into a conveniently located paperwork bin and have your children go through it at the end of the year.
+Periodically go through the bin and toss all past schoolwork, keeping any artwork and other keepsake items.

 you may also like

 The main difference between hiring an in-person professional organizer and virtual organizing is that clients don't have hands-on help with sorting and moving items.
 Instead, they are supported by a professional organizer virtually.